MabezDev/talks/rust-on-espressif-chips/rust-copenhagen.md

 A `Waker` is something that can be used to signal that a future should be polled again.

-`wake`ing a `Waker` can happen from anywhere, some examples being a call-back function from a completed operation, just another function or in many embedded cases, an interrupt handler.
+`wake`ing a `Waker` can happen from anywhere, some examples being a call-back function from a completed operation or just another function.

+In many embedded cases, an interrupt handler is used.

 <!-- talk about what an interrupt handler is! -->

-# How to run futures - Executors

-Where do `Poll::Pending` futures yield to?
-They yield back to the _executor_.

-The executor is the mechanism to run futures, it handles the response to a `wake` event and then `poll`'s that future again.

 # The embassy-executor